codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

   * `<helm-repo-chart-name>` is the name of the repo in which to add the Helm chart, and is either `cf-gitops-runtime` which is the default, or any custom name you define.
   * `--wait` waits until all the pods are up and running for the deployment.

-{:start="4"}
+### Step 2: Complete GitOps Runtime installation
-1. Configure Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime:
+Complete Runtime installation by configure Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime, and to authorize actions on your Git repositories.
+The final step is to configure the Runtime as an Argo Application.

+**Git Runtime token**
+You can use the same token you used for the first Runtime.

+**Git user token**
+The Git user token is a personal access token unique to every user.
+The permissions for the Git user token are different from those of the Git Runtime token.
+Verify that you have an access token from your Git provider with the correct scopes.

+**Configure as Argo CD application**
+Configuring the Runtime an an Argo CD application to view the Runtime components, monitor health and sync statuses, and ensure that GitOps is the single source of truth for the Runtime.

+1. In the Codefresh UI, go to the [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes/info/list){:target="\_blank"} page.
+  * The name of the Hybrid GitOps Runtime you added is prefixed with a red dot indicating that it is offline
+  * The Sync Status column displays **Complete Installation**, indicating that there are pending steps to complete the installation.
-    1. In the Sync Status column for the Runtime you just installed, click **Complete Installation**.
+1. Click the Runtime name or click **Complete Installation**.
+  Codefresh displays the steps needed to complete the installation.
+1. Click **Git Runtime token** to configure Git credentials for the GitOps Runtime:
     1. For OAuth authorization:
       * Click **Authorize Access to Git Provider**.
       * Enter your credentials, and select **Sign In**.